tofu-tf/tofu/docs/mid.md

 ```
 Often `F` presented like some `IO` or any transformer

 But signature doesn't oblige to be strict.
-Moreover, there is no necessity to use functor
+Moreover, there is no necessity to use a functor

-Let's start with simple example
+Let's start with an example
 ```scala
 type Pre[F[_], A] = F[Unit]
 ```